 Current Adoption Promotion

-adoption fees for all other animals to $20
+month of August to lower the adoption fees for all other animals to $20.
+We're hoping that

 this summer promotion will help get more of our amazing cats and dogs adopted.